redlover0/Redlover0/README.md

 ## 💫 About Me

-> [!NOTE]
+> [!Quick Bio]
 > As a student engineer at Google Code Next, I am combine my passion for technology, innovation, and music entertainment to build companies and draft ideas that aim to a difference.

 ### 🏢 Current Ventures

-> [!IMPORTANT]
 > #### Create Co-Creator - Founder
-> - 📈 Scaled to 9 signups in 4 months
+> -  Scaled artist roster from 0 to 9 active sign ups in 4 months
-> - 🌐 2M+ audience reach - Primarily Gen Z audiences
+> -  2M+ audience reach - Primarily Gen Z audiences
-> - 🎯 Fostering creativity and collaboration
+> -  Collabrative team of 3
 >
 > #### Party Harder with safe sound technology (In Development)
-> - 🔊 Making sound environments safer
+> -  Imaging a world where sounds are safer
-> - 🛠️ Innovative audio technology solutions
+> -  Passion driven venture
-> - 🌱 Mission-driven approach
+> -  in early start up stages

 ---